-This course not only provides insights to the overall systems-engineering process, but detailed methods and tools that support that process.
+This four-day course not only provides insights to the overall systems-engineering process, but details methods and tools that support that process.
 The methods and tools presented are pragmatic and practical and have been used on real programmes and bids in the range of £10M to £2Bn.

 "In a period when platforms are likely to remain in service for many years, unless systems engineering capability and vital long-term knowledge is maintained, it is little use investing in cutting-edge science.
 New technologies will have less benefit without knowledge of how they might be exploited and inserted into existing equipment."

 This course is taught by the well-known systems-engineering practitioner Dr Rob Collins, who has worked for many years 'at the coal-face' improving processes, introducing tools and methods and providing staff training.
 This course is based on 20 years experience in systems engineering and draws in current state-of-the-art knowledge in the field.

 People who attend this course are normally from other disciplines (electronics, communications, software engineering, logistics, safety, training etc.) who are newly moving into systems engineering, or want a re-fresher course on newer techniques (such as the use of SysML and MODAF).

 It is ideal for team leaders who are seeking to improve their team’s performance in an efficient manner; those who are new to large-scale systems development or want to refresh existing knowledge and skills; organizations that are looking to improve in areas such as requirements management, system modelling and the systems-engineering process, or those aiming to reach higher CMMI® levels.

 Note that there is an online version of this course from 11-15 July 2022.